-How to bake Cod
+How to bake cod Boston style

 - To begin with, simply sauté some fresh onions in butter and olive oil.
 Then add juice of a fresh lemon and a splash of dry white wine to the pan with onions.